 There are a number of reasons that an employee may test positive for drugs during drug testing for workers comp.
 If this occurs to you, you may find that your employer is able to reject your workers comp claim.
 However, you may not have been engaging in illegal substances and this may seem unfair to you.
 If that is the case, that is where you may need a lawyer.
 Prescriptions drugs, especially, can show up on a drug testing exam and make the exam come out positive.
 It is up to you as an employee to provide proof that you were not taking illegal drugs and that your prescription drugs were the reason for the exam coming out positive.
 A workers compensation attorney can help you with this.

 None of that is relevant, however, if your employer did not provide the notice and education required before a drug test may be performed.
 If your employer failed to provide you with that notice, you may be able to fight back against their rejection of your claim with the help of a workers compensation attorney Orlando trusts.

-Payer Law Group is a workers compensation attorney Orlando trusts and we can get you the help that you need in order to get your workers compensation claim filed and accepted.
+Payer Law is a workers compensation attorney Orlando trusts and we can get you the help that you need in order to get your workers compensation claim filed and accepted.
 Contact us to learn more about our services.